MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Simple.md

 ### Apply to Outputs

-This section is only visible if you have more than one output.
+This part of the UI is only visible if you have more than one output.

 Each output is represented by a button.
 This button doesn't show whether the output is active, but whether your next change will affect this output.
 If you want to change the outputs 1 and 3 you select these two, and deselect all the other outputs.
 Any change you make will only affect those two outputs.
 The others continue to operate on whatever settings they currentley are.